rusty-snake/tricks/_posts/2022-06-25-grapheneos.md

   - Notifications > Notifications histroy: On
 - Enable app pining.
   - Security > More Security settings > App pining: On
+- If you want to be notified about chrashed system processes:
+  - Security > Notify about system process crashes: On
 - Do not include private data in your device name.
   - About the Phone > Device name